Newsbeat: Online and digital reporters

-Previous reporters and main presenters include Eleanor Oldroyd, Carolyn Atkinson, Claire Bradley, Tina Daheley, Claire Cavanagh, Dominic Byrne, Georgina Bowman, Anna Foster, Tulip Mazumdar, Chris Smith, Declan Harvey, Ben Mundy, Christian Hewgill and Sinead Garvan.
+Previous reporters and main presenters include Eleanor Oldroyd, Carolyn Atkinson, Claire Bradley, Tina Daheley, Claire Cavanagh, Dominic Byrne, Georgina Bowman, Anna Foster, Tulip Mazumdar, Sybil Ruscoe, Chris Smith, Declan Harvey, Ben Mundy, Daniel Rosney, Christian Hewgill and Sinead Garvan.

 Previous sports reporters include Arlo White, Andy May, Simon Mundie, Mark Chapman, David Garrido, Juliette Ferrington, Tina Daheley and Carrie Davis.

 There is a long-running tradition of the DJ on air at the time chatting to the newsreader following their bulletin.
-Chris Moyles, often shamelessly flirted with the female newsreaders for bad comic effect, and built up a good on-air relationship with afternoon newsreader Dominic Byrne, who later went on to join him on the BBC Radio 1 and Radio X breakfast shows.
+Chris Moyles often shamelessly flirted with the female newsreaders for bad comic effect, and built up a good on-air relationship with afternoon newsreader Dominic Byrne, who later went on to join him on the Radio 1 and Radio X breakfast shows.
 Greg James also built a good relationship with Chris Smith through chatting following news bulletins.

 Editors

 Danielle Dwyer was appointed editor of Newsbeat in October 2021.
-She will oversee the programme's move from London, to Birmingham in Autumn 2022.
-Newsbeat's bulletins and programming is due to air from Birmingham as from the Autumn of 2022.
+She oversaw the programme's move from London to Birmingham in Autumn 2022.
 The Newsbeat editor also oversees BBC Asian Network news, as well as all Newsbeat output across BBC Radio 1, 1Xtra, BBC iPlayer and online.